lmc-eu/spirit-design-system/packages/web/CONTRIBUTING.md

 ### 👉 What are Sass modules?

-Sass modules are a [new way of organizing Sass source][Sass modules].
+Sass modules are a [new way of organizing Sass source][sass modules].
 Aside from new methods of structuring and loading Sass files, Sass modules offer a great portion of encapsulation, traceability, and more.